Isaacppp/A-Mock-Business-Recommendation-How-to-Optimize-Jim-Beam-Brands-Product-Portfolio-in-Iowa/README.md

 For next step, I'd like to look into three areas:

-- Profitability: I will look into the profitability of each category and narrow down to “which” product to identify which exact product(s) to invest or divest.
-Then it can be further identified that how much the profit would be increased by investing more or divest from specific categories.
+- Profitability: I will look into the profitability of each category and narrow it down to “which” product to identify which exact product(s) to invest in or divest.
+Then it can be further identified how much the profit would be increased by investing more or divesting from specific categories.

-- Sales Trend: After the profitability check, I will dive into the sales trend of each product in each category to support the decision making of which exact product(s) to invest more or divest.
+- Sales Trend: After the profitability check, I will dive into the sales trend of each product in each category to support the decision-making of which exact product(s) to invest more or divest.

 - Risks: Look into whether divesting the categories will negatively impact the brand name.
-And investigate whether it will give to much share to competitors.
+And investigate whether it will give too much share to competitors.

-Before that, let's take a break and have a good drink.

 ## References